-olink_lmer: Function which performs a linear mixed model per protein
+olink_lmer: Function that performs a linear mixed model per protein.

 olink_lmerR Documentation